ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0052-thailands-fireline-inequality-architecture.md

 ---

-## 6. Agricultural Expansion and the Maize‑Hotspot Correlation
+## 6. Agricultural Expansion, Contract Farming and the Maize‑Hotspot Correlation

 NASA identifies maize as the **primary burned crop** in northern Thailand.
 This aligns with hotspot‑crop correlations (0.82) reported in Thai research.

-Drivers include:
+### *6.1 Contract Farming as Structural Driver*
+Large agribusinesses use **contract farming** to outsource:

+- financial risk
+- land‑clearing pressure
+- biomass disposal
-- feed‑industry demand
+- compliance responsibility

-- cross‑border maize expansion
+Smallholders:

+- operate under tight harvest windows
+- cannot afford machinery for biomass incorporation
-- post‑harvest stubble burning
+- rely on burning to meet contractual obligations
-- land‑clearing fires

-These fires overwhelm local firefighting capacity and intensify PM2.5 exposure.
+This shifts the analysis from:

+> “Farmers burn”

+to:

+> “Supply chains create structural incentives to burn.”

 ---